KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 To create a DID we can use the same keyrings that are used to generate accounts.
 For our <span className="label-role attester">Attester</span> we'll need all four types of keys.
 Since three of the key types are used for signatures, we can use the same key for these.
-We'll use a demo keyring to generate them.
+We'll use the default KILT keyring to generate them.

  <TsJsBlock fileName="attester/generateKeypairs">
   {GenerateKeypairs}